Kavanaugh's Confirmation Hearings: What's Wrong With This Picture?

 That shift has drained much of the life from the confirmation process in general, including the hearings before the judiciary committee.
 At this point, there is no indication that any Republicans are in play on the Kavanaugh vote.
 It is more likely that several Democrats who are running for re-election this fall in states that voted for Trump will join in supporting the nomination — as they did for Gorsuch.

-So the tension that crackled around confirmation hearings for past nominees, including President Obama's Sonia Sotomayor in 2009 and Bush's Samuel Alito in 2005, has largely dissipated.
+So the tension that crackled around confirmation hearings for past nominees, including President Barack Obama's Sonia Sotomayor in 2009 and Bush's Samuel Alito in 2005, has largely dissipated.
 We are not likely to see another nominee get battered beyond confirmation the way President Reagan's Robert Bork was in 1987.
 So, even with the unsettling cries of protesters being hustled out by Capitol Police, the current hearings seem tame by comparison.

 Interest groups on both sides continue to buy the airtime and pour on the press releases to rail against Kavanaugh or praise him.
-But the urgency in all their pleading seems lost when you watch the Senate mechanism working its will in its deliberate way.
+But the urgency in all their pleading seems lost when you watch this creaky Senate mechanism working its will in its deliberate way.

 Kavanaugh's ascent to the nation's highest court will matter a great deal.
 These hearings, sadly, do not.